Greenwich Village Smoking vs. Low-Brow, Low-Life Smoking; Ah, the Ideals of Youth

 Anatomy and Psychology of a Horror Movie

 Halloween is the ripe for horror movies, but what exactly constitutes a horror movie?
 Does it need a plot twist?
 Suspense?
 Mystery?
 Zombies?
 Blood and gore?
 Satanic influence?
 A presence of evil?
-Here is a psychological analysis of horror movies.
+Here is a psychological analysis of horror movies that can be used to write horror fiction as well.

 How to Write Mystery and Detective Fiction